ianp/ianpdotorg/source/_posts/2008-07-30-turning-off-apple-data-detectors-in-mail.markdown

 title: Turning Off Apple Data Detectors in Mail
 wordpress_id: '92'
 categories:
-- Trivia
 - Apple
-- Email
 ---

 Apparently [Michael Tsai doesn't like][1] the data detectors feature in Leopard.
-Personally I \_love\_ it.
+Personally I _love_ it.
 For those of you who don't know, data detectors is a feature that adds smart links to chunks of text based on what it thinks the text describes.
 For example, one feature that I use all the time in Mail is the detector that turns any date or time into a link allowing you to add it to iCal as an event.

-The really neat thing about it is how it can scan the entire post to come up with information to fill in about the event -- even looking at different regions of text scattered throughout a mail.
+The really neat thing
+about it is how it can scan the entire post to come up with information to fill in about the event -- even looking at different regions of text scattered throughout a mail.
 It's pretty neat and is exactly the type of